viperML/nix-maid/docs/readme.md

 ---

-Nix-Maid is allows you to configure your dotfiles and systemd services at the User-Level, in a similar way to Home-Managaer.
+Nix-Maid allows you to configure your dotfiles and systemd services at the user level, similar to Home-Manager.

-Nix-Maid is more lightweight, and lives closer to the native Nix and Systemd (tmpfiles) abstractions.
+Nix-Maid is more lightweight and stays closer to the native Nix and systemd (tmpfiles) abstractions.

-## Features and design choices
+## Features and Design Choices

-- `--lightweight` -- we push the execution to other tools, making Nix-Maid an almost pure-nix library.
+- `--lightweight` — Execution is delegated to other tools, making Nix-Maid an almost pure-Nix library.
-- `--portable` -- Nix-Maid defers the value of your home directory, meaning the same configuration can be used with different users.
+- `--portable` — Nix-Maid defers the value of your home directory, so the same configuration can be used for different users.
-- `--no-legacy` -- Redesign the API from scratch frees us from past mistakes, like `mkOutOfStoreSymlink`
+- `--no-legacy` — The API is redesigned from scratch, avoiding past mistakes like `mkOutOfStoreSymlink`.
-- `--fast` -- Nix-Maid innovates by using a static directory, meaning cleanups are not necessary, keeping a state file or traversing the home directory.
+- `--fast` — Nix-Maid uses a static directory, so cleanups, state files, or traversing the home directory are not needed.

 ## Documentation

 You can find the API documentation here: https://viperml.github.io/nix-maid/api

 ## Examples